 - Admin controls

-- Central Requests table (search, filters, bulk actions, resend when applicable).
+- A central Requests table with search, filters, bulk actions, logs, pagination, and manual resend tools when applicable.

 - Automation